FSoft-AI4Code/DocChecker/README.md

 ```

 ## Fine-tuning
-To demonstrate the performance of our approach, we fine-tune CodeSync on the Just-In-Time task.
+To demonstrate the performance of our approach, we fine-tune DocChecker on the Just-In-Time task.
 The purpose of this task is to determine whether the comment is semantically out of sync with the corresponding code function.

 ### Dataset

 Download data for the [Just-In-Time](https://github.com/panthap2/deep-jit-inconsistency-detection) task from [here].(https://drive.google.com/drive/folders/1heqEQGZHgO6gZzCjuQD1EyYertN4SAYZ?usp=sharing)

-We also provide fine-tune settings for CodeSync, whose results are reported in the paper.
+We also provide fine-tune settings for DocChecker, whose results are reported in the paper.

 ```shell